NaderNemati/Federated-Learning-Pipeline/README.md

 ```

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+Please refer to the [LICENSE](LICENSE) file for more details.